samsung-cnct/chart-vault-etcd/docs/quay.md

 ```

   * Create a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/)
 to bring this configuration into the cluster.
-There are several methods
-that will work, a simple one is to run:
+First create a file named `secret.yaml` containing
+the values calculated above.

 ```
-rodin:common-tools dwat$ k create -f secret.yaml
-secret "quay-robot-zabra-rw" created
-rodin:common-tools dwat$ cat secret.yaml
 apiVersion: v1
 kind: Secret
 metadata: